Eggplant Bolognese Pasta

 Heat olive oil in a large pot and add the onion, mushrooms, zucchini, celery and carrots along with a generous pinch of salt.
 Cook until very tender, about 15-20 minutes.

-Add in the spices
+Add the spices and tomatoes

 Add in the garlic, dried (or fresh) herbs.
 Next, add in the wine and cook until reduced by half, about 8-10 minutes.

 Add the tomato paste and cook until thickened and fragrant, then add in the tomatoes.
 Remove the eggplant flesh from the skin and coarsely chop, then add to the sauce with eggplant pieces.
+Reduce heat to low and cover.
+Simmer, stirring occasionally until sauce is fairly thick.

-Tips for Eggplant Bolognese Success
+Expert Tips for Success

 Roast the eggplant